What is the Swiss Museum of Transport?

 Additional experiences

 - The Media World explains about modern communication.
-There are exciting virtual experiences such as paragliding, flying, and climbing the Matterhorn.
+There are exciting virtual experiences such as surfing, cliff diving, and crossing the Alps.

-- There are temporary exhibitions, for example about logistics around the globe.
+- There are temporary exhibitions, for example about fake news.

 The filmtheatre and Planetarium

-- You can watch movies about nature and science in the film theatre with its IMAX screen.
-An additional entry fee applies.
+- You can watch movies about nature and science in the filmtheatre with its IMAX screen.
+An additional entry fee applies (unless you have a day pass, which includes the theatre).

-- The planetarium shows movies about the universe in a large dome.
-An additional entry fee applies.
+- The Planetarium shows movies about the universe in a large dome.
+An additional entry fee applies (unless you have a day pass, which includes the Planetarium).

 The Swiss Chocolate Adventure and boutique by Lindt